Learning how to learn: Mental models

 • Figuring out what each part is about

-• The component view and signal view
+• The signal view

 • Indexes as a component view